sbi-dev/sbi/README.md

 print(posterior)
 ```

+## Tutorials

+For first time users, you can now head over to the turorials and get going with [Getting Started](https://sbi-dev.github.io/sbi/tutorial/00_getting_started/).

 ## Inference Algorithms

 The following inference algorithms are currently available.
 You can find instructions on how to run each of these methods [here](https://sbi-dev.github.io/sbi/tutorial/16_implemented_methods/).